side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-23.x/MoreResources.md

----
-id: version-23.x-more-resources
-title: More Resources
-original_id: more-resources
----

 By now you should have a good idea of how Jest can make it easy to test your applications.
-If you're interested in learning more, here's some related stuff you might want to check out.
+If you’re interested in learning more, here’s some related stuff you might want to check out.

 ## Browse the docs